NERC-CEH/nerc-ceh.github.io/version_control/exercise2.md

   - work with the repository locally and synchronise with Github

 **Please Note**: a few days after this workshop we will delete all the test repositories you create in Github today.

+### Prerequisites: On-line
+To participate in this exercise you need to be on-line.
+There should at least be wifi available during the workshop, so please use that.

 ### Step 1.
 Create a Github account and join the NERC-CEH organisation
 - If you do not yet have an account with Github, open a browser, go to https://github.com and sign up using your CEH e-mail address.